David in Prayer

 Who made it?

 Rembrandt Harmenz van Rijn is one of the most recognizable names in all of art history.
 He was a prolific painter, draftsman, and etcher.
 Born in 1606 in the Dutch Republic, or the modern-day Netherlands, he studied with master artists, learning various techniques at a young age.
 After leaving the Dutch city of Leiden, he moved to Amsterdam, where he created portraits for wealthy patrons along with mythological and biblical works that aligned with his passion for telling tales.
-His immense body of work highlights his precise attention to detail, his skillful rendering of light and space, and his ability to portray people in a variety of moods.Ā
+His immense body of work highlights his precise attention to detail, his skillful rendering of light and space, and his ability to portray people in a variety of moods.

 Though he is most well-known today for his paintings, Rembrandt also created approximately 300 prints.
 In his early career as a printmaker, he made many self-portraits to understand the potential expressiveness of the material.
-He continued to push the boundaries of printmakingā€”working in larger formats, treating prints like quick sketches, and even treating the plate as a canvas by manipulating the ink on the surface, creating a painterly effect.
+He continued to push the boundaries of printmaking—working in larger formats, treating prints like quick sketches, and even treating the plate as a canvas by manipulating the ink on the surface, creating a painterly effect.
+The Raclin Murphy Museum of Art has more than seventy examples of Rembrandt’s prints showcasing the breadth of his technique in the Fedderson Collection, generously donated in 1991 by Jack and Alfrieda Feddersen of Elkhart, Indiana.
+Their collection of Rembrandt’s religious and biblical subjects making were exhibited in the 2017 exhibition Rembrandt’s Religious Prints: the Feddersen Collection at the Raclin Murphy Museum of Art.

 What’s going on in this work?